-- The students will have demonstrated skills to formulate and solve often complex air pollution problems, understand the potentially different chemical avenues alternative chemical pollutants will take.
-Be able to vary study outcomes by varying assumptions to complex atmospheric chemistry issues. - Students will be able to develop and apply mathematical models to predict the atmospheric chemical transformation of pollutants as well as horizontal and vertical transport throughout the troposphere and stratosphere and exchange between the hemispheres. - Students will become proficient to process, analyze, and interpret air pollution and meteorological data and to apply scientific methods and environmental science and engineering strategies that help to promote a more sustainable and healthy environment. - Further, they will be able to discuss knowledge gaps that require more advanced studying and the need for additional future research.
-Their communication skills will improve through discussions and presentations. - Additional proficiency will be obtained by a state-of-the-art individual semester long project that covers problem(s), assumption(s), and solution(s) to a current air pollution issue; and, they will obtain an appreciation for the complexity and importance of air pollution problem solving.
+- The students will have demonstrated skills to formulate and solve often complex air pollution problems and stating the assumption applied. - Students will be able to develop and apply simple mathematical models to predict the atmospheric chemical transformation of pollutants as well as horizontal and vertical transport throughout the troposphere and stratosphere and exchange between the hemispheres. - Students will become proficient to process, analyze, and interpret air pollution and meteorological data and to apply scientific methods and environmental engineering strategies that help to promote a more sustainable and healthy environment. - Further, they will be able to discuss knowledge gaps that require more advanced studying and possibly future research.
+Their communication skills will improve through discussions and individual project presentations; and, they will obtain an appreciation for the complexity and importance of environmental engineering.

-The aforementioned student learning outcomes relate to the first three program learning outcomes listed below.
+The aforementioned student learning outcomes relate to the program learning outcomes listed below.